UC-Davis-molecular-computing/scadnano/README.md

 since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a more free-form method of creating large designs rapidly.

 Copy/pasting speeds up this process even further.
 For instance, to create a vertical "column" of 32 staples in a 32-helix rectangle, one would create a staple, copy/paste it below, then use the [Autopaste](https://github.com/UC-Davis-molecular-computing/scadnano/issues/580) feature to repeatedly paste more copies below to create a full "column" of staples.
 Then this entire column can be selected, and autopaste can be used to fill in the rest of the design with those staples.
 See the [tutorial](tutorial/tutorial.md) for more details.

 A standard DNA origami rectangle, for instance, can be created in about 10 minutes.
-One downside is that a complete novice, who has no idea where staples ought to go, does not have a default push-button way to create an initial design.
+One downside is that a complete novice, who has no idea where staples ought to go, does not have a default push-button way to create an initial design without using autostaple.
 However, numerous example designs are provided to learn what good staple design looks like.

 See the [tutorial](tutorial/tutorial.md) for detailed instructions on creating a 24-helix DNA origami rectangle using the scadnano web interface.